martin-hughes/azalea_builder/README.md

 Once building is complete, and provided that there are no errors, run `start_demo.py` to launch a QEmu instance that boots the kernel.

+## Building other applications

+So far, there are two external applications that (sort of) work with Azalea - Nasm and LD.
+Instructions for building these tools can be found in the app_build_instructions folder.